-When your mortgage is officially agreed, it is highly advisable to commission a survey; which will assess the condition of a property before you exchange contracts.
+When your mortgage is officially agreed upon, it is highly advisable to commission a survey; which will assess the condition of a property before you exchange contracts.
 As a buyer, it's well worth arranging your own survey so you will get a more detailed inspection of the property you're hoping to purchase.

-- The Home Condition Report - This the cheapest and most basic survey and includes a snapshot’ of the condition of the building.
+- The Home Condition Report - This is the cheapest and most basic survey and includes a snapshot’ of the condition of the building.

 - The HomeBuyer Report - This more comprehensive than the Condition Report and includes a deeper inspection and surveyor’s valuation of the property.
 Also a summary of problems that may affect its value.